 About Me

 Before joining UofT, I spent five enriching undergraduate years at the University of Waterloo, where I studied Applied Math, Combinatorics & Optimization, and Computational Math.
-I am/was fortunate to be guided by Prof. Stephen Vavasis, Prof. Giang Tran, and Prof. Anderson Ang on continuous (and sparse) optimization for data science, and by Prof. Christopher Batty on fluid simulation.
-Apart from working with faculty members at UWaterloo, I was honored to be selected as one of the Summer Geometry Initiative (SGI) Fellows, a part of the Class of 2022.
+I was fortunate to be guided by Prof. Stephen Vavasis, Prof. Giang Tran, and Prof. Anderson Ang on continuous (and sparse) optimization for data science, and by Prof. Christopher Batty on fluid simulation.
+Apart from working with faculty members at UWaterloo, I was honored to be selected as one of the MIT Summer Geometry Initiative (SGI) Fellows in 2022.
 Also, I was an undergraduate research assistant at the Institute for Quantum Computing (IQC).

 While not in front of my computer, I enjoy swimming, playing badminton, and I recently picked up figure skating.
 See you at the Varsity Center!